evgmsk/ng3-tour/README.md

     export class AppModule { }
 ```

-2. Import if needed the NgTourModule in your Feature Modules:
+2. Import the NgTourModule in your Feature Modules:
 ```
     @NgModule({
         declarations: [FeatureComponent],